aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/slideshowtransition/_index.md

 ```

 Specifies whether a mouse click will advance the slide or not.
 If this attribute is not specified then a value of true is assumed.
-Read/write  boolean .
+Read/write boolean.

 **Returns:**
 boolean